 - The quality and type of property you have chosen and its readiness to be legally transferred to you

 Bank serviceability (or affordability) measures are quite conservative.
-Affordability calculations take into account all your existing mortgages worldwide, and they won’t necessarily treat investment property lending anything like they do in other countries.
+Affordability calculations take into account all your existing mortgages worldwide, and they won’t necessarily treat investment property lending anything as they do in other countries.

 Your mortgage arrangement is likely to include a bank’s arrangement fee (typically 1% of the loan amount), brokerage fees, the cost of a technical survey of the property, and mortgage registration tax.